tencent-quantum-lab/tensorcircuit/docs/source/advance.rst

 It is worth noting that since ``Circuit.unitary_kraus`` and ``Circuit.general_kraus`` call ``implicit_rand*`` API, the correct usage of these APIs is the same as above.

 One may wonder why random numbers are dealt in such a complicated way, please refer to the `Jax design note <https://github.com/google/jax/blob/main/docs/design_notes/prng.md>`_ for some hints.

+If vmap is also involved apart from jit, I currently find no way to maintain the backend agnosticity as TensorFlow seems to have no support of vmap over random keys (ping me on GitHub if you think you have a way to do this).
+I strongly recommend the users using Jax backend in the vmap+random setup.